Software Training and Resources

 If you have an iPhone, iPod Touch, or iPad, you can also download the Atomic Learning app from the iTunes App Store.
 Not only does this app allow you to search Atomic Learning in a variety of ways and see what training you have interacted with, you can also download tutorials to your device so that you can watch them even when you are not connected to the Internet.

-The Cedarville University Centennial Library subscribes to an online learning library that provides free online training for Microsoft Office, Corel WordPerfect, and Windows/Mac operating systems.
+The Cedarville University Centennial Library subscribes to an online learning library that provides free online training for Microsoft Office, Corel WordPerfect, and Windows/Mac operating systems through Learning Express Library.

 Users will need to go to the link above and create an account to download the tutorials and save their progress.

-The library also maintains a subscription to Safari Tech Books online, a database that holds the contents of thousands of books to help you with virtually any programming or technical issue.
+The Centennial Library also maintains a subscription to Safari Tech Books online, a database that holds the contents of thousands of books to help you with virtually any programming or technical issue.

 - Go to the Cedarville Facstaff or Student Homepage.